Back to Song Library

 About You Raise Me Up

 This You Raise Me Up page keeps the familiar inspirational melody in a clean letter-note layout so you can practice the tune without relying on piano-vocal sheets, choir arrangements, or mixed screenshot tabs.
 It is built for players who want a broad, singable line that still feels readable as a melody-first page on ocarina, recorder, or tin whistle.
 You Raise Me Up is also commonly searched as You Raise Me Up song, You Raise Me Up melody, Josh Groban You Raise Me Up, and You Raise Me Up notes.
-It is aimed at players searching for You Raise Me Up ocarina tabs or You Raise Me Up recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this popular song melody.
+It is aimed at players searching for You Raise Me Up ocarina tabs or You Raise Me Up recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this pop & standard melody.
 The page keeps that search intent inside an intermediate reading flow instead of pushing visitors toward staff-heavy notation.

 You Raise Me Up keeps strong recognition across pop, inspirational, and event-performance audiences, which gives it practical search value for melody players looking for a slower, emotionally direct tune.
 Its chorus is widely known by ear and remains identifiable even as a single melodic line without a full accompaniment.
 The layout leaves room for the lyric line while keeping the melody shape and fingering flow easy to follow on the page.